What's 1989?

 coup allowed by TS.

-1989 has scoring cards too: they're called Power Struggle cards, and the same TS
+1989 has scoring cards too: the same TS

 principles of Presence, Domination, and Control are used to score the country in